yw3388/Quant_Resources/README.md

 Cai X, Lin X.
 Feature Extraction Using Restricted Boltzmann Machine for Stock Price Predic- tion.
 2012 IEEE International Conference on Computer Science and Automation Engineering (CSAE), 2012.
 80–83.(link)

+The implementation of Risk Parity using Spinu convex formulation.